 Are you facing drug possession charges in Philadelphia?
 Our drug possession lawyer is on standby to fight for your rights.
 Let us act with fervor on your behalf in court to have charges dismissed or mitigated.

 Get expert advice from a Philadelphia Criminal Defense Lawyer, call

 Si usted no habla el Inglés, tenemos a empleados que pueden hablar con usted en Español!

 Your Rights on a Drug Possession Charge

 Charges of drug possession of illegal or even prescription drugs can be challenged.
-Do not let a simple mistake compound by not having a bold Philadelphia drug possession lawyer fighting on your side.
+Do not let a simple mistake compound by not having a bold Philadelphia criminal defense lawyer fighting on your side.
 If not handled the right way, you could face long term penalties.
-Our drug possession lawyer has been defending clients charged with drug possession for twenty years.
+Our defense lawyer has been defending clients charged with drug possession for twenty years.
 Don't let a mistake or a poor lapse in judgment wreak havoc on your life!
-Call our Philadelphia drug possession lawyer now to see how we can help.
+Call our attorney now to see how we can help.

 Caught with prescription drugs

 Call a Philadelphia drug possession lawyer Now 215-260-9590